 Look at your monthly traffic stats and divide by 1,000.
 Then multiply this number by a rate of between US 80 cents and US $1.25 for every 1,000 impressions.
 This number is not your rate but part of it.
 Include the cost of writing the post and adjust for other factors too such as your social media reach.

 We recommend that you charge a minimum of US $250 for sponsored blog posts.
-It can take a great deal of time for you to create a high quality post so don’t sell yourself short here.
-If you have high traffic numbers and a good social media reach then you can charge more.
+It can take a great deal of time for you to create a high-quality post so don’t sell yourself short here.
+If you have high traffic numbers and good social media reach, then you can charge more.

 Another way to make money is through writing posts to publish on other related blogs that have high traffic levels.
 You won’t receive direct compensation for guest posting, but you have the opportunity to drive traffic to your blog and your lead capture and offer pages.